Yoast/developer/changelogs/yoast-seo-premium.md

 #### Bugfixes

 * Fixes a bug where activating Yoast SEO would result in a fatal error on all admin pages, when Yoast SEO Premium was installed through Composer but not activated.
-Props to [https://github.com/andyblackwell](andyblackwell).
+Props to [andyblackwell](https://github.com/andyblackwell).
 * Fixes a bug where Premium users with an inactive Premium subscription would be prompted indefinitely to restart their SEO data optimization.
 We now show an error message informing them how to activate their subscription.

 ## 16.5

 Release date: 2021-06-15

 Yoast SEO 16.5 is out today!
 This release introduces an addition to Yoast’s social media features: the Social Appearance Templates.
 With these templates, you can set a default social template for every page, custom post type, taxonomy, and archive.
 No more ugly images, weird titles or meta descriptions for you!
-Read more about what’s new in Yoast SEO 16.5 in [https://yoa.st/release-16-5](our release post)!
+Read more about what’s new in Yoast SEO 16.5 in [our release post](https://yoa.st/release-16-5)!

 #### Enhancements